Jessica Amey

 After her career on the Canadian national team, Amey attended Stanford University, where she swam for the Stanford Cardinal swimming and diving team in NCAA and Pacific-10 Conference competition.
 After completing her undergraduate degree at Stanford, she graduated from the University of Toronto Faculty of Law.
-She is currently a lawyer at McCarthy Tetrault LLP in Toronto, Ontario.
+She was a lawyer at McCarthy Tetrault LLP in Toronto, Ontario and currently works as a Planning Law solicitor for the City of Toronto.